eigenfoo/old-eigenfoo.github.io/_drafts/2020-01-04-ml-mini-syllabus.md

 - So there's a zoo of ML algorithms that you should know.
 This following menagerie should get you started.
-- You can read the `scikit-learn` documentation[^2] for some ideas.
+- You can read the `scikit-learn` documentation[^2] for a good overview/guide to these algorithms.
-- There is a heavy supervised-learning bias in the following selection.
+- There is a heavy supervised learning bias in the following selection.

 1. Linear models for regression
     - Linear regression